Feed Your Soul

 Author Exclusive: Not Available Anywhere Else !

-The second book in the series, A Stone of Conscience, continues directly from Ken and Sahar's fitful beginnings in Book One.
+The second book in the series, Suited For War, continues directly from Ken and Sahar's fitful beginnings in Book One.
 Here they become odd partners in a duel against the powerful kingpin Wellingham and a consortium of foreign policy interests who desire war and precious resources in hot spots around the world.
 From the beach house on the British Virgin Islands to which she sends him for a rest, Ken goes to South Asia as double agent for Sa within the Wellingham empire.